Reentry in Southern Indiana — the catch-22 of coming home to Seymour, Scottsburg, Austin, Crothersville, Madison, or Salem

 - Daily survival.
 Clothing, hygiene, phone, and food consume any small income, leaving nothing for ID fees, bus passes, or legal fees.

-What this reveals about the system
+What this says about the system

 Pitfall 1 — Procrastination by default